Who are we?

 Salsabil Gehan BS, Coordinator

-Salsabil earned her Bachelor’s degree at the University of California, Irvine in Biological Sciences and another in History.
+Salsabil earned a Bachelor of Science in Biological Sciences and a Bachelor of Arts in History at the University of California Irvine.
 Salsabil is currently pursuing a Master’s in Biomedical Sciences at the University of Pittsburgh and hopes to pursue a career in Medicine after that.

-Salsabil loves to work with youth and young adults in any setting!
-As HOPE TEAM coordinator, Salsabil is learning a lot about Psychosis and Clinical High Risk symptoms and is being trained on how to help young people.
-In her free time, Salsabil likes to paint and read novels.
+Salsabil loves to work with young indivituals in any setting.
+As HOPE TEAM coordinator, Salsabil works with adolescents, young adults, and their families to make their experience with HOPE TEAM as smooth of a process as possible .
+In her free time, Salsabil loves to paint and read.
 Salsabil enjoys dark coffee and knows how to make a very good iced caramel Macchiato.